 Standard No. and Title Requirement(s) Evidence of Compliance IIA AS 1300 1 , Quality Assurance and Improvement Program The chief audit executive (CAE, also referred to as the Chief Auditor) must develop and maintain a quality assurance and improvement program that covers all aspects of the internal audit activity.
 The Internal Audit (IA) Policies and Procedures Manual has been developed and maintained on the IA shared drive.
-It is updated as needed, at a minimum of at least every three years with the most recent revision conducted in July 2022.
-A General Audit Program that consists of detailed procedures for ensuring compliance with the Standards, GAGAS, IA policies and procedures, and applicable legal and regulatory requirements are utilized during every audit engagement.
-A Quality Control (QC) Reviewer, an auditor external to the project, is assigned to every audit and performs review of all audit work papers to ensure their integrity, compliance, and satisfaction of the Standards, GAGAS and audit objectives.
-The Chief Auditor reviews and approves audit objectives, plans, testing programs, and reports for all audit engagements.
+It is updated as needed, at least every three years, with the most recent revision conducted in July 2022.
+A General Audit Program comprising detailed procedures for ensuring compliance with the Standards, GAGAS, IA policies and procedures, and applicable legal and regulatory requirements are utilized during every audit engagement.
+These procedures include: Audit Team Competencies Independence Statements Project Planning Summaries Project Risk Assessments and Fieldwork programs The Chief Auditor reviews and approves audit objectives, plans, testing programs, and reports for all audit engagements.
 In its Annual Report on the GLO Internal Audit - QAIP, IA staff reviews the Standards and GAGAS for any updates to ensure the department's QAIP is current and complies with all applicable requirements.